 Robert Loy is an assistant professor of Communication Studies at Los Angeles Pierce College.
 He holds a Master of Arts Degree in Communication Studies from California State University, Northridge.
 Since 2014, he has been a lecturer at CSU Northridge in the areas of public speaking and argumentation.
 A director with Education Unlimited since 2013, Robert has dedicated time throughout his career to ensure youth gain access to knowledge and skills to prepare them for college and career success.

 Robert has received recognition throughout his academic career, most notably the Outstanding Teaching Associate Award and Outstanding Graduate Student Award of 2014 during his time at CSUN.
 He has tutored for Project GRAD Los Angeles and worked with students in the Los Angeles Unified School District AVID Program.
-In his free time, Robert enjoys going to various baseball stadiums (Dodger Stadium is so far the best), visiting Disneyland/California Adventure and eating at new food truck venues.
+In his free time, Robert enjoys going to various baseball stadiums (Dodger Stadium is so far the best), visiting Disneyland/California Adventure, and eating at new food truck venues.

 Wiliam Russel - Instructor

 Bill Russell has spent his entire adult life learning how to craft arguments and present them most effectively.
 After a successful career as a college debater where he finished among the top ten teams at the National Debate Tournament three times, Bill spent nine years as the assistant director of Debate at Dartmouth College.
-During that times his teams won a national championship, and qualified twenty-one teams for the elimination rounds (Sweet 16) of the national tournament.
+During that time his teams won a national championship, and qualified twenty-one teams for the elimination rounds (Sweet 16) of the national tournament.
 Bill has over twenty years of experience teaching argumentation, debate, and public speaking to high school students at summer educational camps.
 Bill has spent the past twelve years practicing law, bringing his skill for argument development and presentation to a different audience.
 During that time he has helped in briefing a successful Supreme Court appeal in the most important securities fraud decision in the last thirty-five years.

-Marina Shew - Instructor
+Marina Shrew - Instructor

 Marina Shew is a law student at Columbia Law School in New York City.
 She has dual Bachelor’s Degrees in Philosophy and Political Science from Clemson University in South Carolina.
 In both high school and college, Marina was the president of her respective debate teams, taking on leadership, teaching, and mentoring roles for younger students.
 She's also taught both debate and public speaking in Beijing, China.
 She has experience in several styles of public speaking, from debate to mock trial to ethics bowl.